RafaelVidaurre/angular-permission/README.md

 Retrieving all roles definitions
 ----------------------------
-To get all user permissions use method `getStore`:
+To get all user roles use method `getStore`:

 ```javascript
 var roles = RoleStore.getStore();